Trade Dress: Everything You Need to KnowTrademark Law ResourcesTypes of TrademarksHow To Register A TrademarkTrademark InfringementTrademark Search

 - Focusing too much on details - trade dress involves the overall look of a product or service.
 It is this which will determine whether or not there is a likelihood of confusion, not individual features or details.

 - Assuming a product will have immediate trade dress protection - this only applies if the trade dress is inherently distinctive.
 In most cases, you have to show secondary meaning which usually takes a number of years.

 Your trade dress rights potentially exist whether you have received registration with the USPTO or not.
 In situations where your product is unregistered, your rights are established in common law by the adoption and use of the trade dress (i.e. through advertising and other marketing efforts).

 You can also register the trade dress with the USPTO or through state registration to obtain a trademark.
 You have to show the trade dress is not functional and that it is either inherently distinctive or distinctive because of a secondary meaning.
 Usually, this is achieved by providing evidence of the advertising you have used to promote the product.
 As a result, the trade dress will have to be in use for a number of years (often five years or more) before you can register it.

 If you need help with trade dress, you can post your question or concern on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.